bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/corporation/unlocks-upgrade-research.md

 ## Research

-Research Points (RP) are gained in the states PURCHASE, PRODUCTION, EXPORT, and SALE.
+Research Points (RP) is a division-level value.
+Each office contributes an RP gain to its division's research pool in the states PURCHASE, PRODUCTION, EXPORT, and SALE.

 ```javascript
 const rndProduction = office.employeeProductionByJob["Research & Development"];